File

 For the complete source code related to this use case, see the following file:

-Display files in a sandboxed file system in Mobile Applications
+Display files in a sandboxed file system (Optional feature)

 Reading a file or directory in a sandboxed section of a local file system is a useful file management skill: